Position

 • Conduct comprehensive assessments of clients' challenging behaviors to identify underlying causes and contributing factors.

-• Develop and implement individualized behavior intervention plans (BIPs) based on the assessment results.
+• Develop and implement individualized behavior intervention plans (BIPs) based on assessment findings and best practices.

 • Collaborate with clients, families, educators, and other professionals to ensure the effective implementation of BIPs.

-• Provide training and support to caregivers, educators, and staff on behavior management strategies and techniques.
+• Provide training and support to caregivers, educators, and staff on behavior management techniques and strategies.

-• Monitor and evaluate the effectiveness of behavior intervention plans and make necessary adjustments.
+• Monitor and evaluate the effectiveness of behavior intervention plans, making adjustments as necessary to achieve desired outcomes.

 Qualifications

-• Master's or Doctoral degree in Psychology, Special Education, Behavior Analysis, or a related field.
+• Master's degree in Applied Behavior Analysis, Psychology, Special Education, or a related field.

 • Board Certified Behavior Analyst (BCBA) or Board Certified Behavior Analyst – Doctoral (BCBA-D) certification preferred.